WebAssembly/component-model/design/mvp/Explainer.md

 `task-cancelled` is returned at most once for a given task and thus must be propagated once received.

+If `waitable-set.wait` is called from a synchronous- or `async callback`-lifted export, no other synchronous or `async callback`-lifted tasks can start or progress in the current component instance (ensuring non-reentrance of the core wasm code).
+However, non-`callback` `async`-lifted ("stackful async") exports may start or progress at any time.

-A `subtask` event notifies the supertask that its subtask is now in the given state (the meanings of which are described by the [async explainer]).
+A `subtask` event notifies the supertask that its subtask is now in the given state (the meanings of which are described by the [concurrency explainer]).

 The meanings of the `{stream,future}-{read,write}` events/payloads are given as part [`stream.read` and `stream.write`](#-streamread-and-streamwrite) and